 Have you ever thought about how your mortgage might contribute to your carbon footprint?
 And how your home's energy efficiency rating could help with your mortgage as well as your energy bills?

 Probably not.
 There are countless things to think about when you’re trying to arrange a home loan for your next property.
-Finding ways to keep the deal as eco-friendly as you can is likely to be right at the bottom of your list.
+Finding ways to keep the deal as energy efficient and eco-friendly as you can is likely to be close to the bottom of your list.

 But it is possible to do your bit for the planet by working with eco mortgage lenders.
 And at CLS Money, we can do all the hard work for you by sourcing agreements from companies with plenty of proven green credentials.

-On top of this, we also invest in our own carbon offsetting activities to ensure our brokering services are wholly sustainable.
+On top of this, we also invest in our own carbon offsetting activities to ensure our brokering services are energy efficient and wholly sustainable.

 What is an eco-friendly mortgage?

 The eco-friendliness of a mortgage is sometimes measured by its carbon neutrality – ie, how much carbon the lender has offset during the mortgaging process by planting trees or carrying out other similarly sustainable activities.

 You may have also heard the term ‘green mortgage’.
 This describes the kind of deal that offers rewards for people who are purchasing energy-efficient properties, such as those with Energy Efficiency Certificates with a rating of A or B.